Future Work

 4. Focus on leaders

-Line managers are often the way employees experience the culture most directly.
+Line managers are often the way employees experience the hybrid company culture most directly.
+Why are managers important?
 The role of people leaders has become more critical in a hybrid workplace—they interact with their teams daily, and their actions and behaviors can make the difference between team members having a good or bad day at work.

 Managers in the middle of the networks that fuel great cultures have a greater capacity to create social capital, according to Ronald S. Burt's paper Brokerage and Closure: An Introduction to Social Capital.
 Why?
 Because information flows through these managers from multiple channels.
 They coordinate, cooperate, and advise to create an information advantage for the organization.